johncosta/johnmcostaiii.com/content/posts/2024-03-01-code-review.markdown

 ## Priorities
 To follow these principles, I try to review code with the following priorities in mind:

-> **NOTE**: I realize while writing this, there's a few assumptions about the development environment that I'm making,
+> **NOTE**: I realize while writing this, there's a few assumptions about the development environment that I'm making.
-> most that a version control system is being used and that the code is being reviewed in a pull request.
+> One is that a version control system is being used and that the code is being reviewed in a pull request.
+Another
+> is that the code is being reviewed by people who you work closely with and that you trust.

 1) Is the code functional?